flecoqui/ASTool/README.md

 ## Building the self-contained binaries on Azure

-If you don't have a local machine to generate the binaries, you can use a virtual Machine running in Azure
+If you don't have a local machine to generate the binaries, you can use a virtual Machine running in Azure.

 ![](https://raw.githubusercontent.com/flecoqui/ASTool/master/Docs/buildvm.png)